 |Study Period||Start date||Census date||WW date||End date|

-- apply the basic skills, essential functions and processes of effective management in the context of transport and logistics organisations
+- Apply effective management skills, functions and processes in the context of Transport and Logistics organisations

-- determine the skills required to establish and maintain an appropriate environment within which you and your work colleagues are able to successfully function
+- Describe the skills required to establish and maintain an appropriate environment for successfully functioning organisation.

 |Timetable||View the lecture timetable | View the full unit timetable|